Franco-Flemish double-manual harpsichord,

 The date of the first grand ravalement, when the compass was F1 to d3, appears on the top jack (jack 58) of two of the three surviving rows of jacks.
 The writing of the date is clear and unambiguous and is 1750 written on both rows of jacks.
 The lower guides both still survive and indicate that they are now the result of three successive states in different periods of the instrument's history.
 These alterations are outlined elsewhere on this site.
 The alterations show clearly that the state reaching down to F1 and up to d3, is the fourth state of the instrument (see the section on the brief history of the harpsichord).
-The correspondence of the numbering of the jacks to the alterations to the lower guides, and with the decoration of the instrument, makes it clear that virtually all of the present decoration must have been carried out in 1750.
-In the state before 1750 the compass was B1 to d3, squeezed into the original width of the case, but nothing now survives of this state except for the original central part of the lower guides which have been extended at both ends.
+The correspondence of the construction an the numbering of the jacks to the alterations to the lower guides, and with the decoration of the instrument, makes it clear that virtually all of the present decoration must have been carried out in 1750.
+In the state before 1750 the compass was G1/B1 to d3, squeezed into the original width of the case, but nothing now survives of this state except for the original central part of the lower guides which have been extended at both ends.
 The 1750 downward extension of the compass from B1 to F1 required an extension of the case width of the instrument on the bass side.
 The extension to the spine, tail, soundboard, bridges, lid, lid flap, front flap, jackrail and all the internal framing necessary to maintain the structure of the instrument, were all carried out in the 1750 ravalement.
-But all of the external surfaces that were extended at this time are also all covered by the same decoration added when this extension took place.
+But all of the external surfaces that were extended at this time are also all covered over the same decoration added when this extension took place.
 This therefore dates the decoration of the first grand ravalement to exactly 1750.
-It needs to be pointed out here that it is sometimes impossible to date a painting or decoration exactly, but in the case of this instrument there can be not doubt about the date of the case paintings, the case decorations and the painting of the inside of the lid (except, obviously for the painting on the treble extensions of 1786 when the treble compass was increased from d3 up to f3).
+It needs to be pointed out here that it is sometimes impossible to date a painting or decoration exactly, but in the case of this instrument there can be no doubt about the date of the case paintings, the case decorations and the painting of the inside of the lid (except, obviously for the painting on the treble extensions of 1786 when the treble compass was increased from d3 up to f3).

 Click here to see a larger image of the date 1750 on two of the jacks for the note d3.